 Shakespeare’s plays are full of fantastic moments when characters speak to the audience and tell them their inner feelings and desires.
-Pupils can learn a Shakespearean monologue by heart or produce an original monologue based on a Shakespeare character they know well and perform it for camera.
+Pupils are invited to learn a Shakespeare monologue off by heart or produce an original monologue based on a Shakespeare character, and film their performances.

 Complete the entry form online and submit the monologues via Youtube; from age 7 upwards.